 Heartbeat Resource Name Abbreviation Functional Overview LAN heartbeat resource (1)(2) lanhb Uses a LAN to monitor if servers are active.
-Used for communication within the cluster as well. lankhb Kernel mode LAN heartbeat resource (1)(2) A kernel mode module uses a LAN to monitor if servers are active.
 Used for communication within the cluster as well.
-Dick boartboat resource (2) diskhb Uses a dedicated partition in the Disk heartbeat resource (3) disklib Uses a dedicated partition in the shared disk to monitor if servers are active.
-COM heartbeat resource (4) comhb Uses a COM cable to connect two servers to monitor if servers are ac- tive.
-BMC heartbeat resource (5) bmchb Uses BMC to monitor whether servers are active.
-Witness heartbeat resource (6) witnesshb Uses the Witness server to monitor whether servers are active.
+Kernel mode LAN heartbeat resource (1)(2) lankhb A kernel mode module uses a LAN to monitor if servers are active.
+Used for communication within the cluster as well.
+Disk heartbeat resource (3) diskhb Uses a dedicated partition in the shared disk to monitor if servers are active.
+Witness heartbeat resource (4) witnesshb Uses the Witness server to monitor whether servers are active.